 - Visit is scheduled at least two weeks in advance of your chosen date

-- Chaperones pay the same rate as students, miniumum one chaperone per every eight students.
-Additional chaperones are permitted at the school group rate.
+- Chaperones and teachers pay the same rate as students, miniumum one chaperone per every eight students.

-- Membership benefits cannot be used for school group admissions.
+- Membership benefits can not be applied to school group admission

 Step 2: Reserve your field trip date

 Click here to make reservations for your school group.
 After scheduling, you will receive an email confirmation that is your ticket.
-Payment at registration is not required; however, full payment is due at least one week in advance of your visit.
-Orders not paid one week in advance will be cancelled.
+Payment at registration is not required; however, full payment is due at least two weeks in advance of your visit.

 Are you modifying or paying for an existing reservation?
 Click here to log in to your account, make changes and/or pay for your trip.